-The Gold Coast promises sweet surf, pristine sand – and, as Jo McKay discovers, a dining scene that’s making waves.
+The Gold Coast promises sweet surf, pristine sand – and a dining scene that’s making waves.
 Beyond fish ’n’ chips and caramel milkshakes, there’s brekky salads and bug rolls, all done in a relaxed Goldie way.

 It’s one of the busiest cafés on the Gold Coast but somehow Commune retains its relaxed, community vibe.
 This eclectic charmer has a ping-pong table on Sundays, making it ideal for kids, and a focus on ethical eating (it’s been operating meat-free Mondays since opening in 2011).
 What to eat?
 The signature coriander and corn fritters with housemade chilli jam.